-The Best $1,000 High-End Home Theater PC Build – June 2021
+The Best $1,000 High-End Home Theater PC Build – February 2023

-Throughout this guide, we list product links to Amazon, Newegg, or B&H for our US readers, and our Amazon links will auto-convert for readers in Canada, the UK, and parts of the EU.
+The $1,000 High-End 4K HTPC Build has plenty of expansion potential, so be sure to check out the optional components we recommend at the end of this guide, as well as our favorite accessories!
+Throughout this guide, we provide product links to Amazon, which will auto-convert for readers in Canada, the UK, and parts of the EU.
 As always, we’d appreciate if you’d use our product links, which helps support continued development of this and all of our buyer’s guides.

 Solid-State Drive –

-SilverStone GD09B-C ATX Case$115This case is the perfect choice for a high-end HTPC.
+SilverStone GD09-C$115This case is the perfect choice for a high-end HTPC.
 At just under 27 liters, it’s the smallest ATX-class HTPC case on the market, and allows you to use powerful video cards or other expansion cards, plus up to two 3.5″ hard drives and an optical drive.
 For cooling, it includes one pre-installed 120mm low-noise fan, with room for two more.
-One more note: this is the newest version, which includes both a USB Type-A port and a USB Type-C port on the front panel.
+And this updated version of the GD09 includes a USB Type-C connector up front that interfaces with modern peripherals.

 Power Supply –